 However, I do believe that this is where William Broad went off the rails with the yoga community.
 It’s not fair, nor realistic to take some type of rare injury and hold it up as an example of injuries in yoga without creating a context.
 Whether intentional or not, and I believe it is NOT intentional, it leads to the belief that people are injured like this all the time, when they’re not.

 But what are the actual numbers?
 While everyone is focused on the injury aspect of asana practice, what percentage of the practicing population is this?
 What classification of injury are we talking about?
 Are these minor strains and pulls?
-Are we talking about injuries that need surgery?
+Do these injuries need surgery?

 Great article on insight to injury David!